Goldin190/GiftManager/README.md

 # GiftManager

-App for managing gifts and birthdays for ohers.
+App for managing gifts and birthdays for others.